-In the rest of this document we will use QSWAT3 to apply to both QSWAT3 and QSWAT3_64 except where we need to distinguish between them.
+In the rest of this document we will use QSWAT3 to apply to both QSWAT3, QSWAT3_64 and QSWAT3_9 except where we need to distinguish between them.

-- Install QGIS3 by doing to the QGIS download page and selecting under Long term release repository (most stable) the QGIS Standalone Installer Version 3.10 (32 bit or 64 bit). - This gives you an executable file which you run to install QGIS3.
-Use the default folder C:\Program Files (x86)\QGIS 3.10 or C:\Program Files\QGIS 3.10 as the installation folder.
+- Install QGIS3 by going to the QGIS download page and selecting a long term release standalone installer. - This gives you an executable file which you run to install QGIS3.
+Use the default folder C:\Program Files (x86)\QGIS 3.... or C:\Program Files\QGIS 3.... as the installation folder.
 Note that it is essential that you select QGIS3 rather than the earlier QGIS2, because they use different versions of the Python language.
-We recommend that you select the long term release version of QGIS (currently 3.10) because that is the one we test QSWAT3 against.
+We recommend that you select a long term release version of QGIS because that is the one we test QSWAT3 against.
 From now on we will use Program Files as a folder name, even though it may be Program Files (x86) on a 64 bit machine. - You may already have a SWAT Editor 2012 if you are an ArcSWAT or QSWAT user, and if so you do not need to install a new one, unless you want to update your SWAT executable. - If you do want to install SWAT Editor 2012 version, you should put it in its standard place C:\SWAT\SWATEditor.
-For the SWAT 2012.10.23 version, unzip the installation archive Swateditor_Install_201210_723.zip (or a later version if available from http://swat.tamu.edu/software/arcswat/swateditor/) and double-click on the "setup.exe" program to install the SWAT Editor.
+For the SWAT 2012.10.23 version, unzip the installation archive Swateditor_Install_201210_723.zip (or a later version if available from http://swat.tamu.edu/software/arcswat/swateditor/) and double-click on the "setup.exe"

+program to install the SWAT Editor.
 This will launch the SWAT Editor install program.
 Use the default folder C:\SWAT\SWATEditor as the installation folder.

 The SWATEditor folder will consist of Databases folder, SwatCheck folder, SWATEditorHelp, and other SWAT executables.
 The database folder consists of SWAT2012 databases which require updating based on user available information (e.g. user soil, weather generator).
-Refer to Appendix I (page 73) on how to update a database.
+Refer to Appendix I (page 74) on how to update a database.
 Refer to the SWATEditor_Documentation.pdf document in SWATEditorHelp for important information on how to get started with the SWAT Editor.